-It’s no secret – shifting weight from your stomach isn’t an easy business.
-It’s one of the trickiest places to lose weight, as the fat around your middle is more stubborn than elsewhere – plus, ab exercises aren’t always the easiest.
-While we’d never advocate a quick-fix diet or to lose weight quickly, there are a few things that might be causing a bloated stomach and some easy tricks to tauten that tum.
+It's no secret – shifting weight from your stomach isn't an easy business.
+It's one of the trickiest places to lose weight, as the fat around your middle is more stubborn than elsewhere.
+Plus, ab crunches aren't always the easiest exercises to do and, let's face it, they hurt a bit.
+While we'd never advocate a quick-fix diet or to lose weight quickly, there are a few things that might be causing a bloated stomach and some easy tricks to tauten that tum.

 Get that chill time in with a bath – not just your normal Lush bath bomb scented affair but one with Epsom salts instead.
 Dump in a tub load (or two cups full to be precise) and it can help reduce bloating by drawing excess water from your tum.
-It’s a great trick for those days you want to squeeze into your skinniest jeans.
+It's a great trick for those days you want your tummy to look flatter.

 Not for every meal, but a square or two of the darker variety can actually help lessen your tum.
 It's all down to the monounsaturated fat, which can help to speed up your metabolism.
 Plus, it gives you an energy boost so you might not skip that spin class after all…

 MORE: Gemma Atkinson looks amazing in new gym photo - read her fitness tips for mums

 6. Work on your posture

 Hunching over our desks, phones, tablets and the likes can throw your posture totally out of whack.
 A good posture not only makes you look slimmer, as you stand taller, but it engages your stomach muscles too.
 Try to sit with your back straight and shoulders back, and place both feet on the floor.
 If that doesn't work, set yourself a reminder on your phone or computer to sit up straight every 20 or so minutes.

 7. Suck on some lemon (water)